JCruz8482/SimpleEQ/README.md

 # SimpleEQ

-5 peak band Compressor with low and high pass filter.
+5 peak band compressor with low and high pass filter.